What is Marfan syndrome?

 Figure 16 - Low-intensity, low-impact exercise is usually recommended

-• Competitive and contact sports increase your risk of injury.
+• Competitive and contact sports increase the risk of injury.
 Doctors worry about:

 • Increased heart rate and blood pressure can put added stress on the aorta